zankia/damas-core/3-API-reference.md

 The damas-core API is implemented as modules for Python and Javascript programming languages.
 Please read the [[Client Setup]] guide to setup a scripting environment, or try the demo site https://demo.damas.io

 Notes on types
 > The client modules use the built-in types: Python expose elements as dictionaries and JavaScript expose elements as Objects.
 Python `None`, `True`, `False`, are equivalent to JavaScript `null`, `true`, `false`, and are translated to/from JSON to communicate with the server.
+Python lists, tuples or sets can be used as arrays.

 Sync / Async
 > The JavaScript API supports both synchronous and asynchronous requests.
 If the optional callback argument is provided, the request will run asynchronously and the response will be given as an argument to the specified callback.
 If the callback is not provided, the request is made synchronously and the return value holds the response.
 The Python API uses synchronous requests only (a bit of work is required to make them async ready).